Craig-Fick/BudgetVarianceCalculator/README.md

 # INTRO

-This tool can be used to plug in a work schedule and examine hours/pay/overtime quickly.
+This tool  is a GUI written in Python that can be used to plug in a work schedule and examine hours/pay/overtime quickly.

 CONTEXT